chk-code/cdnd-05-3dinpainting/README.md

 ## Setup Travis CI/CD for AWS and Serverless
 **(Option 1): CI/CD, Github & Code Quality**

 The project is configured to user CI with GItHub and CD with TravisCI.
 The code will be served by a serverless.yml for AWS.
-A pushed code change (either dev or master branch) will be processed by TravisCI, deployment will be donbe automatically.
+A pushed code change (either dev or master branch) will be processed by TravisCI, deployment will be done automatically.

 ## AUTH0